Ofri Arad

-Ofri Arad (עופרי ארד; born 11 September 1998) is an Israeli professional footballer who plays as a centre-back and defensive midfielder for Kazakhstan Premier League club Kairat and the Israel national team.
+Ofri Arad (עופרי ארד; born 11 September 1998) is an Israeli professional footballer who plays a defensive midfielder or a centre-back for Liga I club FCSB.

 Early life

 Arad was born in kibbutz HaHotrim, Israel, to a Jewish family.
 He is the youngest brother of former footballer Dori Arad.

 Club career

 Arad made his official debut for Maccabi Haifa on 4 August 2018 in a game against Hapoel Ironi Kiryat Shmona in the Toto Cup and also score the winning goal.

 He made his Israeli Premier League debut for Maccabi Haifa on 4 December 2018 in a game against Bnei Sakhnin.

 He scored is first league goal on 4 December 2019 in a game against F.C.
 Ashdod.

 On 30 May 2021 he won his first adult title, as winning the Israeli Premier League championship, after making 32 league appearances and scoring 1 league goal.

 On 19 February 2023, he was loaned to the Kazakhstan Premier League club FC Kairat for one season.